Azure/missionlz/README.md

 # Mission LZ

-Terraform resources to deploy Tier 0, 1, and 2, and the components of a [SACA](https://docs.microsoft.com/en-us/azure/azure-government/compliance/secure-azure-computing-architecture).
+Terraform resources to deploy Tier 0, 1, and 2, and the components of a [SACA hub](https://docs.microsoft.com/en-us/azure/azure-government/compliance/secure-azure-computing-architecture).

 ## Getting Started